SOFIA Observer's Handbook for Cycle 3

 PSIs would be developed and maintained at the Principal Investigator's (PI's) institution.
 The instruments will be operated by the PSI Science Team members.
 However, there would typically be SOFIA SMO staff designated to provide additional support.
 In response to proposal calls, potential GIs may propose to use PSIs for their observations without consulting the Instrument PI or the Science Team.
 However, it is expected that the Instrument Science Teams would be involved in the technical review of the proposed observations, and for accepted proposals in the data acquisition, reduction and calibration.

 An SSI is designed for a specific type of observation, and therefore with narrower scope than either FSIs or PSIs.
 In response to proposal calls, potential GIs may propose to use SSIs, but are required to consult with the Instrument PI and obtain approval for the project before submitting a proposal.
 It is expected that the Instrument PI will work closely with GIs whose SSI proposal has been accepted.

 The table below provides a summary of the seven first-generation SOFIA instruments.
+This is followed by a figure summarizing suite's spectral resolution and wavelength coverage.
 Additional information can be found on the web pages for each instrument.

 The Current Suite of SOFIA Science Instruments